<< Yesterday

 2013 David Ortiz establishes a new record for career hits by a designated hitter when he doubles in the second inning of the Red Sox' 11-4 victory over Seattle at Safeco Field.
 'Big Papi' surpasses Harold Baines with his 1,689th hit as a DH.

 2017 Aaron Judge, overcoming 22 first-round round-trippers from Justin Bour and a dozen blasts from Cody Bellinger in the second, slams 11 homers in the finals to defeat Miguel Sano, becoming the first rookie to win the All-Star Home Run Derby outright.
-The Yankees outfielder hit 47 long balls that traveled a combined 3.9 miles, including back-to-back dingers of 507 and 513 feet.
+The Yankees outfielder hit 47 long balls that traveled 3.9 miles, including back-to-back dingers of 507 and 513 feet.

 (Ed.
 Note: Angels' freshman Wally Joyner was a co-champion in 1986 -LP).